developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 // Root DOM node : one and only. manages all the child elements
 <div id="root"></div>

-// ReactDom.render(element, container) - redners a React element and returns a referecne to that.
+// ReactDom.render(element, container) - renders a React element and returns a reference to that.
 Only mutate partial DOM if the previous element needs an update.
 ReactDom.render(
     element,
     document.getElementById('root')